© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section in Lippets Grove, 680m WSW of Beeches Farm is a scheduled monument protected by Historic England under reference 1020602.
 View the official record →

-Offa's Dyke is a linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, forming a boundary defence and territorial marker along the border between Mercia and Wales.
+Offa's Dyke is a linear earthwork constructed in the late eighth century, traditionally attributed to King Offa of Mercia, serving as a boundary between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020602.

 Offa's Dyke: section in Lippets Grove, 680m WSW of Beeches Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020602.